-PUBLIC DISCUSSION between Mr. GEORGE JACOB HOLYOAKE (editor of the Reasoner), and Rev. BREWIN GRANT, B.A. (editor of the Bible and the People), will be held on six successive Thursday Evenings, commencing January 20th, and ending February 17th, at Cowper Street School Room, City Road.
+PUBLIC DISCUSSION between Mr. GEORGE JACOB HOLYOAKE (editor of the Reasoner), and Rev. BREWIN GRANT, B.A. (editor of the Bible and the People), will be held on six successive Thursday Evenings, com -Breed School Room, City Road.

-Subject: - "What advantages would accrue to mankind generally, and to the working-classes in particular, by the removal of Christianity and the substitution of Secularism in
+SUBJECT :--- "What advantages would acorue to mankind generally, and to the working-classes in particular, by the removal of Christianity and the substitution of Secularism in its place ?"

 Doors open at Seven, Discussion to commence at half-past precisely.
-Admission Tickets for the course, 1s., to be had of Messrs.
+Admission Tickets for the course, 18., to be had of Messrs.
 Ward and Co., Paternoster Row; and of Mr. Watson, 3, Queen's Head Passage.
 Single Admission, 3d.